NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     d.
 Socket pool

-4. You want to ensure that a record stored in the DNS server’s cache cannot be overwritten until 90 percent of its TTL period has expired.
+4. You want to ensure that a record stored in the DNS server's cache cannot be overwritten until 90 percent of its TTL period has expired.
 Which of the following DNS server settings would you configure to accomplish this goal?